A List of Common Foods to Avoid with OAB

 10. Processed foods

-In addition to the sugar named above, processed food contains a plethora of artificial ingredients, such as flavoring and preservatives.
-Because they are not natural, they can be a nuisance to your bladder and worsen OAB symptoms.
+Processed food contains a plethora of artificial ingredients, such as flavoring, preservatives, and artificial sweeteners.
+Because they are not natural foods, they can exacerbate incontinence.

 How to Improve Your Urology Health

 Paying attention to what foods to avoid with overactive bladder is just one component of taking care of your urinary health.
 Learn how to stay healthy with the urologist-approved tips and tricks in our Nutrition and Lifestyle Guide.
 This free guide will show you how you can be your healthiest self.
 Download your copy below!